-The net tangible book value of PCA as of June 30, 1999 was approximately \$340.1 million, or \$3.60 per share of common stock.
-Net tangible book value per share represents the amount of our stockholders' equity, less intangible assets, divided by 94,600,000 shares of common stock outstanding as of June 30, 1999.
+The net tangible book value of PCA as of June 30, 1999 was approximately \$ , or \$ per share of common stock.
+Net tangible book value per share represents the amount of our stockholders' equity, less intangible assets, divided by shares of common stock outstanding as of June 30, 1999.

-After giving effect to the sale of the 8,125,000 shares of common stock being offered by PCA at an assumed initial public offering price of \$17.50 per share, after deducting estimated underwriting discounts and commissions and offering expenses payable by PCA, and after using most of the net proceeds to redeem the senior exchangeable preferred stock, the pro forma net tangible book value of PCA as of June 30, 1999 would have been approximately \$456.2 million, or \$4.44 per share of common stock.
-This represents an immediate increase in pro forma net tangible book value of \$.84 per share to existing stockholders and an immediate dilution of \$13.06 per share to new investors.
+After giving effect to the sale of the shares of common stock being offered by PCA at an assumed initial public offering price of \$ per share, after deducting estimated underwriting discounts and commissions and offering expenses payable by PCA, and after using the net proceeds to redeem the senior exchangeable preferred stock, the pro forma net tangible book value of PCA as of June 30, 1999 would have been approximately \$ , or \$ per share of common stock.
+This represents an immediate increase in pro forma net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per share Net tangible book value per share at June 30, \$ 17.50 1999 Increase per share attributable to new \$ 3.60 investors .84 Dra farma not tangible back value par abara aftar Pro forma net tangible book value per share after the offerings 4.44 Net toosthle beel, willing dilution and shows to see Net tangible book value dilution per share to new • 40.00 investors \$ 13.06
+Assumed initial public offering price per share Net tangible book value per share at June 30, \$ 1999 Increase per share attributable to new \$ investors Pro forma net tangible book value per share after the offerings Net tangible book value dilution per share to new investors \$

-The following table summarizes on a pro forma basis, as of June 30, 1999, the differences between the existing stockholders and new investors with respect to the number of shares of common stock purchased from PCA, the aggregate consideration paid and the average price per share paid, before deducting estimated underwriting discounts and commissions and offering expenses payable by PCA:
+The following table summarizes on a pro forma basis, as of June 30, 1999, the differences between the existing stockholders and new investors with respect to the number of shares of common stock purchased from PCA, the aggregate cash consideration paid and the average price per share paid, before deducting estimated underwriting discounts and commissions and offering expenses payable by PCA: